Paramilitary punishment attacks in Northern Ireland: Republican groups

 Map of punishment attacks that occurred in Belfast between 1998 and 2000.
 North and East Belfast, as well as Shankill, see the highest rate of loyalist punishment attacks, while West Belfast is the worst area for republican attacks.

 The Provisional IRA, which is assumed to be responsible for most republican paramilitary punishment attacks, targeted both "political" and "normal" criminals.
-The IRA defined "political" crime as informing or fraternizing with British soldiers, while "normal" crime was judged to include vandalism, theft, joyriding, rape, selling drugs, and "antisocial behaviour"—anything from verbally abusing the elderly to dumping rubbish.
+The IRA defined "political" crime as informing or fraternising with British soldiers, while "normal" crime was judged to include vandalism, theft, joyriding, rape, selling drugs, and "antisocial behaviour"—anything from verbally abusing the elderly to dumping rubbish.
 "Normal" crimes by first-time alleged offenders were often dealt with by a restorative justice approach based on providing restitution to victims.
 The typical punishment for repeat offenders was kneecapping, a malicious wounding of the knee with a bullet.
 The IRA claimed that its methods were more lenient than those of other insurgent groups, such as the Algerian FLN or the French resistance, an assertion Munck agrees with.

-The IRA also punished its own members for misusing the organization's name, losing weapons, disobeying orders, or breaking other rules, and launched purges against other republican paramilitary groups such as the Irish People's Liberation Organisation and the Official IRA.
-Within the IRA, those responsible for punishment belonged to auxiliary cells and were considered the "dregs" of the organization.
+The IRA also punished its own members for misusing the organisation's name, losing weapons, disobeying orders, or breaking other rules, and launched purges against other republican paramilitary groups such as the Irish People's Liberation Organisation and the Official IRA.
+Within the IRA, those responsible for punishment belonged to auxiliary cells and were considered the "dregs" of the organisation.
 The IRA maintained distinct sections for internal and external punishment.
 Although informers were usually killed, part of the IRA's strategy for defeating informers included periodic amnesties (usually announced after murders) during which anyone could admit to informing without punishment.
 Around 1980, the system of punishment attacks was questioned by IRA figures, which resulted in an increase in warnings given.
 The IRA pledged to stop kneecapping in 1983, and both shootings and beatings drastically declined.
 Soon, community members were calling for more paramilitary attacks to combat an increase in crime, especially violent rapes.

 Other republican paramilitary groups also punished alleged offenders but on a smaller scale.
 Direct Action Against Drugs, which claimed responsibility for some murders of alleged drug dealers between 1995 and 2001, was made up of Provisional IRA members and was alleged to be an IRA front group.
 Other republican anti-drug vigilante groups include Republican Action Against Drugs, Irish Republican Movement, and Action Against Drugs.
 Along with conventional terrorism, punishment attacks are a major feature of the dissident Irish republican campaign carried out by the New IRA and other groups.
 The attacks are controversial among dissident republicans, some of whom question whether any benefit of the attacks is worth the internal division and alienation of youth.